 The Excel ISNA function tests if an initial supplied expression (or value) returns the Excel #N/A Error, and if so, returns TRUE; Otherwise the function returns FALSE.

 The format of the function is :

 Where the value argument is the expression or value to be tested.
-This can be either supplied directly to the cell, or can be a name or reference for a cell containing a value or formula.
+This can be either supplied directly to the function, or can be the name or reference of a cell containing a value or formula.

 The above examples use different argument types, including:

 Further information and examples of the Excel 'Is' functions can be found on the Microsoft Office website.